jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 Any civil proceedings against a building consent authority in respect of the performance of its statutory function in issuing a building consent or a code compliance certificate must be brought in tort and not in contract.

 ### 392 Building consent authority not liable
-(1) No civil proceedings may be brought against a building consent authority for anything done or omitted to be done in good faith in reliance on any of the following documents:
+(1) No civil proceedings may be brought against a building consent authority for anything done or omitted to be done in good faith in reliance on any of the following documents or matters:
   (a) an acceptable solution or a verification method:
+  (aa) any building product specifications:
   (b) a determination made by the chief executive under subpart 1 of Part 3:
   (c) a current registered product certificate:
   (caa) a current manufacturer’s certificate for a modular component: